-Options for notification of IP address change - if the IP address for the camera changes, e.g. automatically by DHCP, you can choose to be notified of the change.
+Options for notification of IP address change - If the IP address for the camera changes, e.g. automatically by DHCP, you can choose to be notified of the change.
 Click Settings... and enter the required information.

-AXIS Internet Dynamic DNS Service - use the AXIS Internet Dynamic DNS service to assign a host name for easy access to your AXIS 207 Network Camera.

-Click Settings... to register your AXIS 207 with the Axis Internet Dynamic DNS service, or to modify the existing settings.
-The domain name currently registered at the Axis Internet Dynamic DNS service for your product can at any time be removed.
+AXIS Internet Dynamic DNS Service - use the AXIS Internet Dynamic DNS service to assign a host name for easy access to your camera.
+Click Settings... to register your camera with the service, or to modify the existing settings.
+The domain name currently registered at the Axis Internet Dynamic DNS service for your product can be removed at any time.

-For more information, please refer to the online help.
+For more information, please see the online help.